jandolezal/licenses/README.md

 Python package written with Scrapy to get data about [licenses](http://licence.eru.cz/) for electricity and heat generation in Czechia and their [holders](https://www.eru.cz/o-drzitelich-licence) from the Czech Energy Regulatory Office website.

-Data are scraped every Friday and a Datasette app [licence-eru](https://licence-eru.herokuapp.com/) hosted at Heroku provides recent datasets.
+Data are scraped every Friday and a Datasette app [licenses-ero](https://licenses-ero.herokuapp.com/) hosted at Heroku provides recent datasets.

+It serves as a playground for me to learn web scraping.

 ## Use